kailash-manasarovar/statement/docs/timeline/2023/january.md

 - Everyone's interested in the gay man I met on holiday, where he lives, what he does for a living, etc.
 - Whenever I try to talk about the trumpet teacher, no one wants to know.
 Patricia and Christine, especially, go silent and tongue-tied.
 - I have a vague feeling that all my English friends know what's going on at the conservatory somehow, and it's not good.
-- Their reaction adds to my apprehension.
+- Their reactions add to my near-constant apprehension and stress levels.
 - One of the other ladies says something like; "you wanna be careful, he might put you in the movies", but whenever people said incongruous things like this, I thought it was just a joke.
 - I notice everything and file it away.
-- My mind could not, at that time, possibly comprehend that a female student of the conservatory could be terrorized by teachers and staff there, and ignored by the school board and police when trying to get help.
+- My mind could not, at that time, possibly comprehend that a female student of the conservatory could be terrorized by teachers and staff there, and be ignored by the school board and police when trying to get help.
-- For this cultural ignorance, perhaps, I didn't fully understand why Patricia and Christine would be so unusually reticent.
+- For my cultural ignorance, perhaps, I didn't fully understand why Patricia and Christine would be so unusually reticent.
 - It's so weird, however, I don't forget it.

 !!! info "Oh, Patricia's done porn"